 Antibiotic resistance means that some antibiotics that used to work well for some infections, do not work anymore.
 It's a big problem.

 A few things cause antibiotic resistance.
 They include the overuse of antibiotics.
-This is why antibiotics are no longer used to treat some viral infections, such as chest and ear infections.
+This is why antibiotics should not be used to treat some viral infections, including some chest and many ear infections.

 Never take antibiotics when you do not need them